-When one has learnt how to sketch, he will be able to experience some sort of fulfillment and joy every time he`ll be able to complete a sketch.
+When one has learned how to sketch, he will be able to experience some sort of fulfillment and joy every time he is able to complete a sketch.
 This is due to the mental and physical interaction that the architect has with his or her formative drawings.
 A handmade drawing brings about traces of intentions and speculations too.

 When learning to sketch, one may be able to use the computer parametric design which enables the computer to generate some sets of instructions for the architect.
 It is able to generate highly complex intricate structures that one`s mind cannot simply control with ease, world renowned architect Zaha Hadid used the organicity and naturalness of parametric design to shape extraordinarily beautiful concepts that today are beautifying our world, a legacy that none will forget.

 The only problem is the lack of emotional content that is only achieved when an architect sketches using their free hand and not using computer software.
 When an individual uses the computer drawing only, there is no attachment to the sketch that you are bringing out.
 The design is literally machine-made.
 Drawing by free hand creates room for stimulation of the imagination of an architect which enables people to speculate about different ideas.
 It creates room for modification of ideas and jogs the mind.
 Using a computer is very plastic as it limits thoughts and possibilities.
 The computer occasionally even brings suggestions for you therefore leaving absolutely no room at all for creativity.
 It is much better to learn how to sketch by free hand as it is much more preferred.

 Here on Homesthetics cool things to draw sketches can be found, step by step tutorials able to shelter our universe and through a referential sketch one can shape memories in a matter of minutes, one architect can prepare the mind and intuition for future tasks, it can keep the mind agile.